Warning: these pages are currently being updated for 2016/17

 What is Part III?

 Part III is similar to the MPhil in Advanced Computer Science ("the ACS").
-The ACS comprises twelve modules, while Part III comprises nine modules of material: six taught modules and a project, worth three modules.
+The ACS comprises twelve modules, while Part III comprises nine modules of material: five taught modules and a project, worth four modules.
 The modules are shared with the ACS and almost all of next year's ACS modules will be available to Part III students.
 The exceptions are those ACS modules which contain significant overlap with material from earlier years of the Tripos.
 There are no compulsory modules in Part III.

 How do I apply?